MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Expand a row

-When working with a table with dozens of columns, expand the entire row to be able to easily see an overview of the different columns and their content.
+Expand the entire row to see an overview of the different columns and their content.

-1. Click on the arrow **>** to the left of the row you want to expand.
+1. On the left-hand side of the row you want to expand, select the arrow icon **>**.

     :::image type="content" source="media/web-query-data/expand-row.png" alt-text="Screenshot of an expanded row in the Azure Data Explorer web UI.":::

-1. Within the expanded row, some columns are expanded (arrow pointing down), and some columns are collapsed (arrow pointing right).
-Click on these arrows to toggle between these two modes.
+1. Within the expanded row, some columns are expanded as indicated by a downward-pointing arrow, and some columns are collapsed as indicated by a right-pointing arrow.
+Select an arrows to switch between expanding and collapsing the content.

 ## Group column by results